sytnikovzp/eslint-plugin-mui-sx-order/README.md

 - 🔥 Supports pseudo-classes, nested selectors, and media query keys
 - 🛠 Fully compatible with `eslint --fix`
 - 🚀 Supports JavaScript and TypeScript projects out of the box
+- 📦 Built with TypeScript for better type safety and maintainability
 - ⚡ Zero dependencies → ultra-fast linting

 ---